 Cllr Susan Press, Calderdale Council’s Cabinet Member for Communities and Neighbourhood Services, said:

 “We know how much libraries mean to local people.
 We are committed to maintaining high-quality services that meet their needs.
 We are reviewing our community libraries to ensure we continue to provide the best possible libraries service to residents.
 In a cost-effective way to meet the service’s challenging requirement to save £160,000 by 2020.
 We urge people in each part of Calderdale to share their views.”

 Feedback via ward forums, community groups and consultation forms received via the website and through local libraries is now being collated.
-All will be used to shape proposals which are due to be considered by the Council’s Cabinet in Summer 2018.
+All will be used to shape proposals which are due to be considered by the Council’s Cabinet in September 2018.

 Information for each of the 15 libraries under this review are in the PDF files:

 - Greetland library [PDF 446KB]